stephenwilde247/qrgenerator/README.md

 # qrgenerator
 Just a simple QR generator

-Feek free to use this however you want!
+Feel free to use this however you want!